yracine/device-type.myecobee/smartapps/ScheduleTstatZones.md

 PREREQUISITES
 =====================

-- (a) Your ecobee thermostat fully operational (and connected to wifi)
+- (a) Your thermostat and slave thermostats (if any) fully operational (and connected to ST)
-- (b) My Ecobee device installed & fully operational
+- (b) (Optional) If ecobee thermostat used, my Ecobee device installed & fully operational
 - (c) Developer access to SmartThings (http://graph.api.smartthings.com/)
 - (d) Location set for your ST account